AutoxingTech/axbot_restbook/docs/reference/websocket.md

 ## External RGB Camera Data

-If the robot isn't shipped with RGB cameras.
-One can install external cameras and feed the data back to the robot.
-So monitoring and vision based functions can still work.
+If the robot is not equipped with built-in RGB cameras, external cameras can be installed to feed data back to the robot.
+This allows monitoring and vision-based functions to remain operational.

 **Control Channel**

-When receiving this topic, the peripheral device should:
+Upon receiving this topic, the peripheral device should:

 1. Open the corresponding cameras
-2. Set required resolution, fps
+2. Set required resolution and FPS
 3. Send data back through the data channel

 ```json